dcarpintero/machine-learning/reinforcement-learning/introduction.md

 - The RL process is a loop that outputs a sequence of **state**, **action** (discrete or continuous), **reward** and **next state**.

-- The agents decision-making process is called the policy π, and to solve an RL problem, it is needed to find an Optimal Policy π, which determines the actions (given a state) that maximize the expected return.
+- The agents decision-making process is called the policy π.
+To solve an RL problem, it is needed to find an Optimal Policy π, which determines the actions (given a state or observation of the environment) that maximize the expected return.
 There are two approaches to train an agent to find its optimal policy π:
-    - Directly, map from each state to the best corresponding action at that state: **Policy-Based Methods**.
-    - Indirectly, train a value function that maps a state to the expected value of being at that state.: **Value-Based Methods**.
+    - **Policy-Based Methods**: Train the policy directly to learn which action to take given a state.
+    - **Value-Based Methods**: Train a value function to learn which state is more valuable and use this value function to take the action that leads to it.
+In other words, finding an optimal value function (denoted Q* or V*) leads to having an optimal policy.

+    Types of value-based functions:

+        - State-Value: outputs the expected return if the agent starts at a given state and acts according to the policy forever after.
+        - Action-Value: outputs the expected return if the agent starts in a given state, takes a given action at that state and then acts accordingly to the policy forever after.

+    Types of methods to learn a policy:

+        - Monte Carlo: learning at the end of the episode.
+        - TD Learning: learning at each step.